December 8

 1431

 Day and month unknown, year 1412, place of birth Domrémy-la-Pucelle, France; her name was Jehanne Darc - at least, in all the mediaeval manuscripts.
 From Jehanne to Jeanne is simply how names change with time.
-D'Arc, on the other hand, is a pedigree, a class-statement, an association with the aristocracy, and the actual Jehanne was pure paysanne.
+D'Arc, on the other hand, is a pedigree, a class-statement, an association with the aristocracy, where the actual Jehanne was pure paysanne.

 We tend to forget that England was a colony of France for several centuries, starting with the Norman conquest in 1066, ending only at the end of the Plantagenet era (which should be called the Angevin era, from the House of Anjou, which ruled it from 1154) in 1485.
 The language of the courts, both royal and legal, was Franchois, mediaeval French, as was the language spoken in the first Parliament.
 Several kings ruled from France - Henry II, the founding Angevin, and his son Richard I, for example, ruled from Poitiers, and scarcely set foot in England in their lives.